Volograms/volograms_unreal4_plugin/README.md

 ![The end product should display like this.](antonvologram.png "The end product should display like this!")

+### Troubleshooting

+* _"My vologram is blurry!"_ - Your camera is probably pointing at the rear of the vologram, which is reconstructed and can look blurry.
+You can rotate the vologram around 180 degrees, or move the camera to the other side.

 ### Packaging Your Project

 * Double-check in the *VologramActor* that the paths to your vologram files will be the correct relative or absolute paths when packaged.